 10. When Zeeland adopted the Model Law, it omitted Article 25 that contemplates court to court communications.
 The laws of Zeeland prohibit court to court communications between domestic courts.
 Accordingly, I am of the view, given our local laws, it is manifestly contrary to our public policy for us to recognise the fruits of such communications between courts, though they occur abroad.
 Otherwise, it would be altogether too easy for our prohibitions to be circumvented.

-11. My determination of the requirements of public policy disposes of the application, but for completeness I will also address other issues that have arisen application by the foreign insolvency representatives, namely:
+11. My determination of the requirements of public policy disposes of the application, but for completeness I will also address other issues that have arisen

 Other issues